Ask EDC: Quartz or Automatic Watches?

 Bernard Capulong, Editor-in-Chief

-My EDC watch is actually a manual-winding mechanical dress watch: the Grand Seiko SBGW289.
-But when I need something I can knock around a bit that's still compact, thin, lightweight, comfortable, and accurate, I reach for my Casio A1000D-7EF, modded with a Casio AW700 bracelet.
-The result of the pairing is a sharp, all-stainless Casio with a clean, vintage-inspired presentation and a touch of color and lightplay thanks to the mother-of-pearl dial.
+My everyday carry watch is a manual-winding mechanical dress watch: the Grand Seiko SBGW289.
+But when I need something I can knock around that’s still compact, thin, lightweight, comfortable, and accurate, I reach for my Casio A1000D-7EF, modded with a Casio AW700 bracelet.
+The pairing results in a sharp, all-stainless Casio with a clean, vintage-inspired presentation and a touch of color and lightplay thanks to the mother-of-pearl dial.
 This was a limited edition and Europe-only release, but the regular model is still available.
-It's so slim, comfortable, and lightweight that I can throw it on without worry, even at the gym.
-My main gripe with it is its meager water resistance, but it's an okay trade-off for the style and comfort for the money.
-Overall, I very much enjoy and appreciate mechanical watches and the art form of watchmaking—but through the lens of utilitarian EDC, I think quartz movements certainly have their place.
+It’s so slim, comfortable, and lightweight that I can throw it on without worry, even at the gym.
+My main gripe is its meager water resistance, but it’s an okay trade-off for the style and comfort for the money.
+Overall, I very much enjoy and appreciate mechanical watches and the art form of watchmaking—but through the lens of utilitarian carry, I think quartz movements certainly have their place.

 Mikey Bautista, Managing Editor

-When I'm not using my Apple Watch for workouts, my blackout G-SHOCK DW-6900BB-1 is my first option.
-I use a lot of timers, alarms, and world time for day-to-day activities and work/travel, while also finding my arm getting caught the elevator or banging up against a table from time to time.
-The G-SHOCK covers all my bases, is one of the toughest timepieces out there, keeps great time for years, and for under $100 it's hard to beat the overall value.
+When I’m not using my Apple Watch for workouts, my blackout G-SHOCK DW-6900BB-1 is my first option.
+I use a lot of timers, alarms, and world time for day-to-day activities and work/travel while also finding my arm getting caught in the elevator or banging up against a table from time to time.
+The G-SHOCK covers all my bases, is one of the toughest timepieces out there, keeps great time for years, and for under $100, it’s hard to beat the overall value.

 Chris Van Hoven, Staff Writer